fghsgh/fghlib/README.md

 All of these work on most Linux installations.
 On Windows, I can only guarantee that the ones with `(no dependencies)` will work.

 These libraries are distributed under the GPL.
 Please read [my code style](style.md) before contributing.
+Also, sometimes I use some quirky properties of Lua, so a full read of the [Reference Manual](https://www.lua.org/manual/5.2/) is recommended.

 ## Currently implemented
 - `hugeint`: infinite-width integers, implemented using binary strings and metatables (no dependencies) [(documentation)](#hugeint)